Our Mission: The Mill Valley StreamKeepers is a community action group working to restore and protect Mill Valley’s Watersheds.

 Technical Advisor: Bill Kier, Fisheries Associates, Fisheries and Watershed Professionals

-Our regular board meetings are held on the second Saturday of each month from 10am to noon in the Community Room of the Sewerage Agency of Southern Marin (SASM), 450 Sycamore Avenue, Mill Valley.
+Our regular board meetings are held starting during the pandemic of 2020 on the second Tuesday of each month from 4pm to about 5:30pm in the grove of Redwoods in Old Mill Park and by zoom and conference call, Mill Valley.
 The public is welcome to attend and to bring comments and concerns to the meeting.
+Contact us through the website for the zoom link or conference call number.

 Information about Mill Valley’s Arroyo Corte Madera del Presidio stream and its tributaries can be found at krisweb.com; look under East Marin-Sonoma, Arroyo Corte Madera.